 Salinity is a significant land degradation issue.
 Soil salinity can be reduced by leaching soluble salts out of the soil with excess irrigation water.
 Soil salinity control involves watertable control and flushing combined with tile drainage or another type of subsurface drainage.
 An inclusive treatment of soil salinity is available from the FAO.
-High soil salinity levels can be tolerated if salt-tolerant plants are grown.
+High soil salinity levels also can be tolerated if salt-tolerant plants are grown.
 Sensitive crops already lose their vigor in slightly saline soils, the majority of crops are negatively affected by saline soils, and only salinity resistant crops flourish in severely saline soils.

 Image Caption: Salt-affected soils are visible on rangeland in Colorado.
 Salts dissolved from the soil accumulate at the soil surface.
 And they are deposited on the ground and at the base of the fence post.
 Credit: USDA Employee/Wikipedia